Introduction: The Silent Symphony of Life

 Chapter 2: Key Players in Metabolic Pathways

 - Enzymes: These are proteinsImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More that act as catalysts, speeding up chemical reactions without being consumed themselves.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More that act as catalysts, speeding up chemical reactions without being consumed themselves.
 Each enzyme is highly specific, acting on a particular molecule (substrate) and transforming it into a product.

 The Metabolic Orchestra: